-- 1. Establish an SSH connection to the Cluster Management IP you configured in Initial set up on page 9. - 2.
-Log in using the administrator credentials you created inSet up Administrator accounts on page 12.
+- 1. Establish an SSH connection to the Main Host IP you configured in the set up process.
+See, Initial set up on page 13. - 2.
+Log in using the administrator credentials you created in Set up Administrator accounts on page 15.
 If you did not create a new administrator credential, use the default credentials of username admin with no password.